xnvme/xnvme/docs/index.rst

 command-line interface for managing your NVMe device named ``xnvme``, and ``lblk`` for commands specific to NVM Namespaces.

-To evaluate the performance of abstractions introduced by ``xNVMe`` a Fio IO engine is provided.

-Pending public release is a command-line interface designed specifically for convenient management of Zoned NVMe devices named ``zoned`` and a library for direct application integration of Zoned NVMe device named ``libznd``.
+For the Zoned Command Set a command-line interface designed specifically for convenient management of Zoned NVMe devices named ``zoned`` and a library for direct application integration of Zoned NVMe device named ``libznd``.

-Additionally, a user space filesystem is provided giving you access to your ``zoned`` device using file system semantics.
+To evaluate the performance of abstractions introduced by ``xNVMe`` a Fio IO engine is provided, supporting **conventional** NVMe devices, as well as **Zoned** devices.

 Jump right into the :ref:`sec-quick-start` and with the basics in place you can explore the :ref:`sec-c-apis` and the :ref:`sec-tools`.